Kaludii/ChatGPT-Turbo-SMS/README.md

     `python app.py`

+2. Go to the following [website](https://dashboard.ngrok.com/get-started/setup), sign up for ngrok and connect your authtoken to your account.

-2. In a separate terminal, start ngrok:
+3. In a separate terminal, start ngrok:

     `ngrok http 5000`

-3. Configure your Twilio phone number's messaging webhook with the generated ngrok URL followed by `/sms`.
+4. Configure your Twilio phone number's messaging webhook with the generated ngrok URL followed by `/sms`.
 For example, if your ngrok URL is `https://abcd1234.ngrok.io`, set the webhook to `https://abcd1234.ngrok.io/sms`.

    > Add the webhook URL to the following two Twilio pages, [Phone Numbers > Manage > Active Numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/incoming?frameUrl=/console/phone-numbers/incoming/PN4b2f478c4ce3bdeb706ba139c1468cda?x-target-region=us1), and [Conversations > Manage > Global Webhooks](https://console.twilio.com/us1/develop/conversations/manage/webhooks?frameUrl=/console/conversations/configuration/webhooks?x-target-region=us1).
 Make sure both are with HTTP POST and for the second link make sure "onMessageAdded" is selected in the Post-webhooks section.
 Example pictures:

 ![image](https://user-images.githubusercontent.com/63890666/225839323-dbef5054-87af-48a4-8d0c-516dcc084fd3.png)

-4. Send an SMS to your Twilio phone number.
+5. Send an SMS to your Twilio phone number.
 ChatGPT-Turbo will process the message and you'll receive an immediate response.

 ### Hosting the application on DigitalOcean